pieroproietti/penguins-eggs-ppa/README.md

 ## Penguin's eggs ppa

-To build this ppa I follow this [assafmo guide](https://assafmo.github.io/2019/05/02/ppa-repo-hosted-on-github.html)
+To build this ppa I follow this [assafmo guide](https://assafmo.github.io/2019/05/02/ppa-repo-hosted-on-github.html).
+I was not able to include all architectures in this repository, and it is a pity, becouse can be great for i386 users.
+If you can help to include the i386, arm64 and armel versions in this repository, you are really welcome.

 ### Build the repositoy